 Counselors foster a sense of connection on campus and play an essential role for students in academic guidance and life planning.
 While districts throughout the state have increased their student to counselor ratio, MBEF’s investment has kept our ratios reasonable, ensuring time to work with students on time management, prioritization, organization, as well as monitor student progress.

 College and Career Counselors (9-12) – $257,000

 MBEF funds the experts in the MCHS College and Career Center (CCC) devoted to coaching our high school students and helping them navigate the college application process and post-graduation pathways.
 This program is an essential part of helping our students make the right personal choice for their next step upon graduation.
-Parents are welcome to take advantage of the extensive CCC services as well.
+Parents are welcome to utilize the extensive CCC services along with their student(s).

 Elementary Assistant Principal (TK-5) – $140,000

 Grand View and Pacific Elementary have significantly more students and teachers than the other three elementary schools in the district.
 In keeping with our goal of parity among schools, MBEF funds a shared Assistant Principal to increase the capacity of the Principals at both sites to better meet the academic and social emotional needs of all students.

 MBMS Assistant Principal: Student Life (6-8) – $140,000

 The additional Assistant Principal is focused on student and parent engagement to meet the varying needs of our student body.
 The coordination of all social emotional learning programs at the middle school creates a more inclusive learning environment and helps to better meet the diverse needs of our students at a critical transition in their lives.

 Students and educators throughout the district are encouraged to apply for small grants for programs that celebrate our differences and create a welcoming environment for all students.

 Teacher of the Year Awards (TK-12) – $4,500